All the New iOS 16 Features Apple Revealed Today

 First, in iOS 16 you'll be able to edit sent messages.
 So if you notice a typo after a message, you'll be able to edit the message after the fact.
 A tiny "edited" appears in the status under the message.

-Next -- and this might be my favorite new feature -- you can immediately recall a sent message.
-If you accidentally sent an unfinished message, you can use the undo send tool to prevent it from being read and hopefully look less chaotic to your friends and family.
+Next -- and this might be my favorite new Messages feature -- you can immediately recall a sent message.
+If you accidentally sent an unfinished message, you can use the Undo Send tool to prevent it from being read and hopefully look less chaotic to your friends and family.

 Lastly, you can mark messages and threads as unread.
-This is an excellent tool for when you don't have time to respond to a message in the moment, but want to make sure you come back to it later.
+This could be an excellent tool for when you don't have time to respond to a message in the moment, but want to make sure you come back to it later.

 Your iPhone gets a new customizable lock screen

 One of the things you look at the most on your iPhone is the lock screen, especially if you have a Face ID-equipped iPhone. iOS 16 brings the most substantial update to the iPhone's lock screen yet.
 Press and hold to edit your lock screen: You can swipe to try out the several different styles.
-Each style changes the color filter, the background and the font to complement each other.
+Each style changes the color filter for the background photo and the font on the lock screen so everything compliments each other.
+This feels a bit like Apple's take on Google's Material You which launched with Android 12.

 You can also customize the fonts for the time and date to your liking, and add lock screen widgets like temperature, activity rings and a calendar.
 The widgets are akin to complications on the Apple Watch lock screen.